sryps/osmo-tmkms-installer/README.md

 <br><br>
 Step 4: After priv_validator_key.json is imported onto yubihsm you should encrypt it using directions from iqlusion in link below and store offline.
 <br>
-You can now start tmkms service:
+You can now start tmkms service:<br>
 ```
 sudo systemctl start tmkms
 ```